yfshaikh/hacktx/TOOL_PARAMETERS_CONSOLIDATED.md

 3. The Nessie API must be accessible (demo mode available if unavailable)
 4. Environment variable `NESSIE_API_KEY` should be set (optional for demo mode)

+### For Transfer Tool
+1. ElevenLabs conversation must be active (voice session in progress)
+2. Service representative phone number/endpoint must be configured
+3. Transfer capability must be enabled in ElevenLabs agent settings

 ### For All Tools
 - Backend server must be running on `http://localhost:8000`
 - Frontend must be running on `http://localhost:5173`